For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 It felt like a foregone conclusion that Scott would be carried off into the empty space, whether by a loose rock slide, a gust of wind, or someone sneaking up behind him and pushing him and so he believed to his core that he might as well just step off and get it over with to end the anxious waiting and wondering of when it would come.

-The heart-filling beauty he was able to behold filled him with some sort of a life force he hadn’t felt before and so was worth both the physical and emotional risk.
+The heart-filling beauty he was able to behold penetrated him with some sort of a life force he hadn’t felt before and so was worth it for both the physical and emotional risk.
 He continued hiking upward to the the tops of peaks the rest of his time in Colorado with this new boldness and lack of fear.
 When he left for home, he felt healed, even.

 The subdivision he soon turned into was of modular homes, not regular homes as Scott had thought.
 “Huh, kinda like mine back in S.M.”
 But a number of them had been clad in adobe skins to match the territory and their substantial appearance belied the fragile and impermanent construction underneath.